wojtekwalczak/data_science_primer/ADVANCED.md

 #### Machine learning

 * \[[book](http://statweb.stanford.edu/~tibs/ElemStatLearn/)\] **_The Elements of Statistical Learning: Data Mining, Inference, and Prediction_ by Trevor Hastie, Robert Tibshirani, Jerome Friedman** - a compendium of statistical learning techniques.
-Breadth over depth, but still an interesting overview from some of the most distiguished researchers in the field.
+Nice as a reference or an overview, but not necessarily as a source for learning.
+So many approaches and techniques are described in this book, that out of necessity, their description is very general, very condensed and very mathematical.

 #### Neural networks